lambda-oinks/tomato-experiment/index.md

 2) Are Oinkina's or Chris' selection objectively superior (as determined by third-party volunteers)?
 </blockquote>

-[^1]: triple-blinded, if you count that the person aggregating the data won't know which is which
+[^2]: Triple-blinded, if you count that the person aggregating the data won't know which is which.
-[^2]: pending approval from the 7D Ethics Board for Use of Human Subjects
+[^3]: Pending approval from the 7D Ethics Board for Use of Human Subjects.

 We also drew up a [consent form] with the following terms for our volunteers: